cbrowne9472/MockMateProj/README.md

 ## 🙌 Team & Credits
-This project was created during [Hackathon Name] by:
+This project was created during HooHacks 2025 by:

 Christopher Browne